NVIDIAGameWorks/toolkit-remix/docs/runtimeinterface/remix-runtimeinterface-overview.md

 ### Developer Settings

 At the bottom of the User Graphics Settings menu, you should see a button for Developer Settings Menu.
 This will take you to a deeper and more detailed RTX Remix Developer Menu.
 It contains three main tabs.
-1. The [Rendering Tab](renderingtab/runtimeinterfacerenderingtab1general.md) is intended mostly for mod authors and runtime developers who need the ultimate control of renderer internals to achieve compatibility or the intended look for a mod or game.
+1. The [Rendering Tab](renderingtab/remix-runtimeinterface-rendering-overview.md) is intended mostly for mod authors and runtime developers who need the ultimate control of renderer internals to achieve compatibility or the intended look for a mod or game.
-1. The [Game Setup Tab](runtimeinterface5gamesetuptab.md) contains the key capture and tagging workflow that will be needed to make a game moddable and compatible with RTX Remix.
+1. The [Game Setup Tab](remix-runtimeinterface-gamesetup.md) contains the key capture and tagging workflow that will be needed to make a game moddable and compatible with RTX Remix.
-1. The[Enhancements Tab](runtimeinterface6enhancementstab.md) allows for toggling various types of replacements on and off, as well as highlighting unreplaced assets, all useful for testing and validating mod content.
+1. The [Enhancements Tab](remix-runtimeinterface-enhancements.md) allows for toggling various types of replacements on and off, as well as highlighting unreplaced assets, all useful for testing and validating mod content.

 > 📝 There is a checkbox at the top of the Developer Settings Menu that says "Always Developer Menu."
 Turning this checkbox on (and saving settings) will take you directly to the Developer menu when pressing **Alt + X**, saving you a click!